The Cancer Research

 - All plant foods are not the same.
 Limited evidence suggests that high-fiber diets rich in whole grains, non-starchy vegetables, and fruits reduce the risk of a wide range of cancers.
 Although evidence linking individual nutrients or types of foods with lower cancer risk is limited, combined as an overall eating pattern, these choices add up to reduce cancer risk.

 - Including relatively unprocessed plant foods — whole grains, vegetables, fruits, beans and nuts — as at least 2/3 of each meal may offer cancer protection beyond the fiber these foods provide.
-Aim for a variety of vegetables and fruits for the widest array of nutrients and protective phytochemicals.
 In laboratory studies, nutrients and compounds in these plant foods can change the expression of tumor suppressor and other genes, and influence cell signaling pathways, inflammation, and self-destruction of abnormal cells.

-- If you want to include dairy products, poultry, fish or red meat, keep amounts to no more than 1/3 of each meal.
-As part of those choices, if you include red meat (beef, lamb and pork), limit amounts to no more than 12 to 18 ounces a week.
-And be sure that it’s mostly unprocessed red meat.
-Processed meats (like bacon, sausage, salami and hot dogs) pose a greater cancer risk, so save them for much more occasional use.
+- Dairy products, poultry, fish or red meat – if included – are kept to no more than 1/3 of each meal.
+Red meat (beef, lamb and pork) is limited to no more than 12-18 ounces (cooked) per week because excess amounts increase risk of colorectal cancer.
+And on the New American Plate, red meat choices are most often unprocessed red meat.
+Even smaller amounts of processed meats (like bacon, sausage, salami and hot dogs) increase cancer risk, so save them for special occasions.

 - Even though they’re technically plant-based foods, choices that are highly processed and contain a lot of fat and added sugar make it harder to maintain the healthy weight that plays a strong role in reducing the risk of at least 12 forms of cancer.